Did you know that the average home contains numerous fire hazards?

 This is because people will forget to put out their lit cigarettes and fall asleep after smoking.

-The cigarettes will then catch fires within the home, which is full of flammable items (sheets, pillows, blankets, curtains, etc.).
+The cigarettes will then catch fire within the home, which is full of flammable items (sheets, pillows, blankets, curtains, etc.).

 If you smoke in your home, always extinguish the butt of your cigarette in a sturdy ashtray and keep that ashtray away from anything flammable.